 And if this doesn’t get you excited, think of how much easier your whole process can become from a client’s perspective.
 They feel less nervous and more confident in your services.
 They know exactly why it’s better to dress in certain colors, choose a certain location and time, how to pose and what to expect.
 You’ve just taken out all the uncertainty and empowered them with valuable information and experience that you’ve gathered through out the years.
 They trust you completely and won’t questions your judgement or creative propositions on the big day.

 Sounds good don’t you think?
 Where and how do you start?
-Well, at the end of this article we’ll share a link with you to a beautiful magazine template that we’ve created for you, which you can download for free and customize according to your own branding and type of work.
-This client guide has been created with 2 purposes in mind:
+Well, you can download for free our beautiful magazine template, apply your branding, add you’re content and it’s ready to be shared.
+This client guide was created with 2 purposes in mind:

-We’ll take the wedding photography industry as an example and will refer to the guide as a Bridal Guide or Bridal Magazine.
+Let’s take the wedding photography industry as an example.
+Bellow we’ll refer to the Client Guide as the Bridal Guide or Bridal Magazine: